unpoly/unpoly/src/unpoly/pages/failed-responses.md

 ### Local content cannot fail

-When the updated fragment content is not requested from a `{ url }`, but rather passed as a HTML string, the update is always considered successful.
+When the updated fragment content is not requested from a `{ url }`, but rather passed as an HTML string (`{ document, fragment, content }`), the update is always considered successful.

 ## Handling unexpected content